 - Because of potential inhibition of enzyme activity, consider a reduction in dosage of substrates of UGT1A9, UGT2B7, CYP2C8, and CYP2C9, as clinically appropriate, if adverse reactions are experienced when administered concomitantly with Epidiolex.

-- Because of potential for both induction and inhibition of enzyme activity, consider adjusting dosage of substrates of CYP1A2 and CYP2B6 as clinically appropriate.
+- Because of the potential for both induction and inhibition of enzyme activity, consider adjusting the dosage of substrates of CYP1A2 and CYP2B6 as clinically appropriate.

 Sensitive CYP2C19 Substrates

 - In vivo data show that coadministration of Epidiolex increases plasma concentrations of drugs that are metabolized by (i.e., are substrates of) CYP2C19 (e.g., diazepam) and may increase the risk of adverse reactions with these substrates.

 - Consider a reduction in dosage of sensitive CYP2C19 substrates, as clinically appropriate, when coadministered with Epidiolex.